 - Support in making informed and realistic preferences

 If you have questions about which schools will best meet your child's academic and developmental needs, or you require support in making your application, please contact the Royal Borough of Greenwich's Families Information Service.

-To request an in year transfer, you must complete a copy of the in-year admissions form (below) and email it to our Admissions Manager, Louise Etherington.
+To request an In-year transfer, you must complete a copy of the in-year admissions form (below) and email it to Admissions Team: email@example.com

-- Parent/Carer submits in year admissions request form to St Mary Magdalene.
+- Parent/Carer submits in year admissions request form to St Mary Magdalene secondary admissions.